-Since the code BIO4000W will not carry a NQF credit value, students will be concurrently registered for BIO4002W (coursework component of 88 NQF credits) and BIO4003W (research project of 72 NQF credits).
+Since the code BIO4000W will not carry a NOF credit value, students will be concurrently registered for BIO4002W (coursework component of 88 NOF credits) and BIO4003W (research project of 72 NOF credits).

-Convener: Dr J M Bishop
+Convener: Associate Professor C G Attwood and Dr J M Bishop

 Course entry requirements: A BSc degree in Biology.
-Enrolments are limited to 32, and acceptance will be at the discretion of the Head of Department who will consider quality of final year results, material covered in the undergraduate curriculum, and also possibly referees' reports.
+Acceptance will be at the discretion of the Head of Department who will consider quality of final year results, material covered in the undergraduate curriculum, and also possibly referees' reports.

-The Honours course is designed to enrich the student's appreciation of theory through advanced coursework, essay writing, seminars, discussion groups and compulsory fieldwork.
-In addition to compulsory coursework modules, students are required to choose eight elective modules.
-Students will conduct two research projects.
+The Honours course is designed to enrich the student's appreciation of theory through advanced coursework, essay writing, seminars, discussion groups and fieldwork.
+In addition to compulsory coursework modules, students are required to choose eight elective modules and complete an original research project.

-Assessment: Two 3-hour examinations written in November count 16%; two projects count 50%; a research seminar counts 5%; compulsory coursework counts 9%; elective coursework counts 20%.
-The non-project component of the course carries a sub-minimum of 45% and the project component a sub-minimum of 50%.
+Assessment: Two 3-hour examinations written in November count 20%; project and research seminar counts 40%; compulsory coursework counts 20%; elective coursework counts 20%.
+The non-project component of the course carries a sub-minimum of 50% and the project component a sub-minimum of 50%.
 These component parts of the course will be combined in a final overall mark which will be reflected against the course code BIO4000W, with PA (pass) entered against the coursework and project codes; each of these components must be passed separately for the award of the degree.